defenseunicorns/leapfrogai/packages/vllm/README.md

 - `--build-arg WORKER_USE_RAY="False"`: Distributed, multi-node inferencing mode for the worker(s)
 - `--build-arg GPU_MEMORY_UTILIZATION="0.99"`: Max memory utilization (fraction, out of 1.0) for the vLLM process
 - `--build-arg ENFORCE_EAGER="False"`: Disable CUDA graphs for faster token first-inferencing at the cost of more GPU memory (set to False for production)

+## Prompt Formats

+The pre-packaged model, defenseunicorns/Hermes-2-Pro-Mistral-7B-4bit-32g, contains special prompt templates for activating the function calling and JSON response modes.
+The default prompt template is the ChatML format.

+These are a result of its training data and process.
+Please refer to [this section of the Hugging Face model card](https://huggingface.co/defenseunicorns/Hermes-2-Pro-Mistral-7B-4bit-32g#prompt-format-for-function-calling) for more details.

 ## Zarf Package Deployment